nh-server/switch-guide/docs/index.md

 Additionally, on a V1 "unpatched" Switch, you will need a way to access the ReCovery Mode (this will be further explained in the Entering RCM section of the guide).
 While possible with household tools, you may want to shell money out for a "jig" that inserts into the Joy-Con rail to reliably enable RCM.

-## What is important information I should know before proceeding?
+## What else should I know before proceeding?

 ::: danger